Skip to main content

 2. Aggression

-Signs of aggression in dogs include:6
+Signs of aggression in dogs can include:

 • Staring

-How to stop your dog's aggression
+Managing your dog’s aggression

 • Keep your dog away from other dogs, pets and children if they are aggressive around them.